 Bringing association plans back is part of the ongoing political struggle over American health insurance.
 In October 2017, in the wake of an unsuccessful attempt to repeal Obamacare, the White House announced several proposals for national healthcare policy – including the expansion of AHPs.

 Those who care about Trumpcare could consider AHPs to be the small business aspect of the Trump health plan.
-It changes the rules around Obamacare instead of changing the law itself.
+The White House intends to loosen the rules around AHPs until they are more attractive than Obamacare, instead of changing Obamacare itself.